Sumitpandeyy/Netflix-home-page/README.md

 # Netflix-home-page
-This is a home page of netflix.
+This is the home page of Netflix.
+With use of HTML and style CSS